-If you live in Austin, TX, and need to file for bankruptcy to discard some debts, you need to understand the rules.
-Here are the main categories of Chapter 7 bankruptcy rules.
+If you reside in Austin, TX, and wish to file for bankruptcy to discharge some of your debts, it’s crucial to be familiar with the rules.
+Here are the primary categories of Chapter 7 bankruptcy rules you should know.

 Means Test Rules

-Bankruptcy courts appoint individuals known as trustees for every case.
-Their work is overseeing bankruptcy cases.
-For instance, they ensure debtors file the required documents, determine the viability of non-exempt property to pay creditors, and decide which non-exempt property is kept by a debtor.
+Bankruptcy courts appoint trustees to oversee bankruptcy cases.
+Trustees ensure that debtors file all required documents, determine if a non-exempt property can be used to pay creditors, and decide which non-exempt property the debtor can keep.

 Creditor Meeting Rules